birkenkrahe/org/diary.md

 victims.
 Endearing, because so many people (I wanted to know how many but I couldn't find reliable statistics - data science project!?) upload helpful information for complete strangers.

+<sup><a id="fn.5" href="#fnr.5">5</a></sup> This is a 10-hour drive from Batesville, AR.
+In Germany, 10
+hours get you from Flensburg in the North (on the Danish border) to Garmisch-Partenkirchen in the Alps (on the border to Austria).
+That's as far as you can go in Germany, and in the Southlands, it gets you to the nearest beach.
+The route goes through 5 different states, which is great fun for a recent immigrant.
+Linda the friendly, boring Google maps bot, announces each state, "Welcome in Alabama" etc.).
+You'd think that I'd be knackered after driving for 20 hours but actually, I am not, quite the opposite, I'm rather energized by the experience!